Now Accepting Applications

 Habitat for Humanity offers low-income families the opportunity to own a home.
 Becoming a Habitat homeowner requires commitment, responsibility and deep involvement.
-We are currently accepting applications for a 5-Bedroom townhome.
+We are currently accepting applications for 3-Bedroom and 4-Bedroom townhomes.
 You can see a video tour of this home below.
-Minimum family size for this unit is 6 household members.
 Please review all of the information below, including income limits to see if you may qualify.
 If you feel you may qualify, submit the pre-application and one of our housing specialists will be in touch with you to discuss next steps in the application process.

 In order to partner with us, you must meet the following preliminary criteria: